If you want some info on me, there was a profile on me in the NZ Listener in August 2012.

 A brief bio, which can be used for speaking engagements is:

 “David Farrar is the owner and director of Curia Market Research which he founded in 2004.
 Curia is a specialist opinion polling and research agency.
 David is also well known as the editor of the popular Kiwiblog which started in 2003.
-Kiwiblog receives over 300,000 visits a month.
+Kiwiblog receives around 500,000 visits a month.

 David previously worked in the NZ Parliament for eight years, serving two National Party Prime Ministers and three Opposition Leaders.
-David is also a former Vice-President of InternetNZ, and has chaired its policy committee for over a decade.
-He is also a former director of the .nz registry company and is a current director of the .nz domain name commission, which sets polices for and regulates the .nz name space.”
+David is also a former Vice-President of InternetNZ, and chaired its policy committee for over a decade.
+He is also a former director of the .nz registry company and is the current chairman of the .nz domain name commission, which sets polices for and regulates the .nz name space.

 Twitter: www.twitter.com/dpfdpf (personal) and www.twitter.com/KiwiblogDPF (blog feed)